Automattic/Edit-Flow/CONTRIBUTING.md

 To share the changes you’ve made, you’ll need to push your changes to your repository on GitHub, and submit a pull request.

 Keep the first line of your commit message brief.
 A quick explanation of your changes should do nicely.
-FGo into more details on the following lines.
+Go into more details on the following lines.

 Not sure what to include your commit message?
 Take a look at the ["Description" section of the WordPress commit message documentation](https://make.wordpress.org/core/handbook/best-practices/commit-messages/#description).
 TThere is great advice for what should be included in when writing a clear, concise and relevant commit message.